0zhu/cygwin-portable/README.md

   - run from USB or network drive
   - use it in folders with spaces
 - Downloads and installs the latest portable ConEmu
+- WSL support via WSLtty
 - Only pure base with a couple of config files to make the installtion portable, no hacks with Cygwin/ConEmu code
 - The installer is flexible, you can customize the installation process per your requirements
+- You can add your own scripts to execute during installation/update (from URL or locally)
 - Being portable, the script can also **upgrade** itself and its components
 - Windows 7+ supported